Open-fields doctrine: State v. Stietz

 In her arguments that the trespass instruction should have been permitted, Bradley had noted that at oral argument the state was unable to cite any statutory authority for the wardens' presence on Stietz's property, nor evidence that they had Stietz's permission.
 She did not believe the parked car constituted reasonable suspicion of illegal hunting that would have allowed them to enter the property, either.
 And he had put up clear signals—the posting, gating and fencing of the property—that no one was to come on that property without his permission.

 In the absence of those more specific justifications, the state had cited the open-fields doctrine as to how the wardens' uninvited presence on public land was legal.
 "The state is wrong", Bradley wrote.
 "The open fields doctrine does not transform private fields into public places that anyone is free to enter uninvited or without reason.
 Nor does it convert the act of trespassing into a lawful intrusion."
 It existed, she asserted, only to prevent the suppression of evidence gathered by intrusions into the areas it covered, and could not be extended to justify Stietz's arrest.
 "The open fields exception to the Fourth Amendment's warrant requirement was not intended to eliminate property owners' rights by sanctioning entry onto open land at any time for any reason, or no reason at all", she reiterated, citing Bullock, Dixson, Johnson and Scott in a footnote.

 Dissenting justice Annette Ziegler wrote for herself and Michael Gableman.
 She primarily took issue with the majority opinion, primarily arguing that the wardens did have reasonable suspicion and legal authority to enter the property.
 She touched on the open-field doctrine only to note that the appeals court had held it applicable, and Stietz had not raised it on his appeal to the Supreme Court.

 Following the decision, Assemblyman Adam Jarchow and State Senator Dave Craig introduced a bill that would require that DNR wardens have reasonable suspicion of a law being broken before entering private property without the owner's consent.
 "Preventing poaching is somehow so important we allow DNR incursions on private property for any reason under the sun or no reason at all", Jarchow complained. "[S]omething is seriously out of whack here."
 It was vigorously opposed by wildlife conservation organizations such as the League of Conservation Voters and the state Sierra Club chapter, who feared that it would severely hamper the wardens' ability to do their jobs, and was never brought to a vote.

-In his 2018 retrial, Stietz pleaded guilty to a single count of restricting or obstructing an officer and was sentenced to time served.
+In his 2018 retrial, Stietz pleaded no contest to a single count of restricting or obstructing an officer and was sentenced to time served.
 He filed suit in 2019 against the two wardens alleging they violated his rights under the Second and Fourth amendments; it is currently pending in federal court for the Western District of Wisconsin.